Computably totally disconnected locally compact groups: Introduction

-Towards defining computable presentations, we first recall the definition of a computable function on $\NN$, slightly adapted to our purposes in that we allow the domain to be any computable set. \begin{definition} Given a set $S \sub \NN^k$, a function $f \colon S \to \NN$ is called computable if there is a Turing machine that on inputs $n_1, \ldots, n_k $ decides whether the tuple of inputs $(n_1, \ldots, n_k) $ is in $S$, and if so outputs $f(n_1, \ldots, n_k)$. \end{definition} One version of the Church-Turing thesis states that computability in this sense is the same as being computable by some algorithm.
+Towards defining computable presentations, we first recall the definition of a computable function on natural numbers, slightly adapted to our purposes in that we allow the domain not only $\NN^k$ but also any computable subset of $\NN^k$. \begin{definition} Given a set $S \sub \NN^k$, where $k\ge 1$, a function $f \colon S \to \NN$ is called computable if there is a Turing machine that on inputs $n_1, \ldots, n_k $ decides whether the tuple of inputs $(n_1, \ldots, n_k) $ is in $S$, and if so outputs $f(n_1, \ldots, n_k)$.
+We say that $S$ is computable if the function with domain $S$ and constant value $0$ is computable. \end{definition} One version of the Church-Turing thesis states that computability in this sense is the same as being computable by some algorithm.
+We note that without the restriction that the TM can decide membership in~$S$, the function is called partial computable.
+The domain of a partial computable function is a recursively enumerable relation.

-A structure in the model theoretic sense consists of a nonempty domain set with relations and functions defined on it.
-The following definition was first formulated in the 1960s by Mal'cev~\cite{Ma61} and Rabin~\cite{abR}, independently. \begin{definition} A \emph{computable structure} is given by a domain $D\sub \NN$ that is computable, and such that these functions and relations of the structure are computable.
-We say that an abstract countable structure $S$ is computably presentable if some computable structure $W$ is isomorphic to it.
-In this context we call $W$ a \emph{computable copy} of $S$. \end{definition} \begin{example} (a) For each $k \ge 1$, the group $GL_k(\mathbb Q)$ has a computable copy.
-To obtain it, one fixes an algorithmic encoding of the rational $k \times k$ matrices by natural numbers, and lets the domain $D$ be the computable set of numbers that encode a matrix with nonzero determinant.
-Since the encoding is algorithmic, the matrix operations are computable.
+A structure in the model theoretic sense consists of a nonempty set $D$, called the domain, with relations and functions defined on it.
+The following definition was first formulated in the 1960s by Mal'cev~\cite{Ma61} and Rabin~\cite{abR}, independently. \begin{definition} A \emph{computable structure} is a structure such that the domain is a computable set $D\sub \NN$, and the functions and relations of the structure are computable.
+A countable structure $S$ is called \emph{computably presentable} if some computable structure $W$ is isomorphic to it.
+In this context we call $W$ a \emph{computable copy} of $S$. \end{definition}